A&V

 Hayden Saunier

-Hayden Saunier is an actor, writer, and founder/director of No River Twice, a poetry + improvisation performance group.
-She is the author of five books of poetry, has been awarded numerous national prizes for her work and is a former Bucks County Poet Laureate.
-Film and theatre credits include The Sixth Sense, House of Cards, Mindhunter and work at the Guthrie, Walnut Street, Westbeth, Arden, and Interact Theaters.
+Hayden Saunier is an actor, writer, and founder/director of No River Twice, an interactive poetry performance group.
+She is the author of six books of poetry, has received numerous national awards for her work, and is a former Bucks County Poet Laureate.
+Film and theatre credits include The Sixth Sense, House of Cards, Mindhunter and work at the Guthrie, Westbeth, Walnut Street, Arden, and Interact Theaters.
 Hayden believes that the arts connect us to ourselves and our communities in the deepest and most meaningful ways.